Diffusion Index Forecasting with Tensor Data: Empirical Application

 \section{Empirical Application}

 Understanding trade flow patterns and forecasting their dynamics are essential for policymaking, firm optimization, and risk management.
 Trade data inherently form a dynamic sequence of tensor variates, which can capture network-like structures, underlie common dynamics, and reveal intricate interaction patterns.
-In this section, we consider a diffusion index forecast based on the CP tensor factor model for international trade data, providing a unified framework to estimate global trade factors and predict future variations in US trade.
+In this section, we consider diffusion index forecasting based on the CP tensor factor model for international trade data, providing a unified framework to estimate global trade factors and predict future variations in U.S. trade.